jaredly/jerd/docs/Roadmap.md

 ## Arrayssssss

+- [ ] lambda types should have arraySizeVbls, let's be honest.
+Then I'll be able to do monomorphizing when I see a function call that ... has the array argument corresponding to that size ... although propagating array size things might become more complicated. hmm so maybe not?

 - [ ] get tuple types together, for reals its very nice to have
   - this will mean monomorphizing all tuple types, which is fine.
 - [ ]